Arkhist/Graphic-Matroid-Parity/README.md

 # Matroid-Parity

 This directory contains all files needed to run the cardinality matroid parity program based on the algorithm described in Gabow and Stallmann, *An Augmenting Path Algorithm for Linear Matroid Parity*, Combinatorica 6,2 (1986) 123-150.

+In the main directory you will find a Python implementation for Graphic Matroid Parity by Benjamin Peyrille (Gardes-Sol) made in 2022, who may be contacted at `benjamin.peyrille@grenoble-inp.fr`.

-The program was written in Summer, 1985, by Gerald M.
+The original implementation in Pascal was written in Summer, 1985, by Gerald M.
 Shapiro under the direction of Matthias (Matt) Stallmann, who may be contacted at `mfms@ncsu.edu`

 Please see the LICENSE file for information about condiditions of use.

-If you use this program, let me know how you used it and send me any corrections, modifications, or reimplementations (email: mfms@ncsu.edu).
+If you use this program, let us know how you used it and send us any corrections, modifications, or reimplementations.

-To compile with `fpc`, use the `-Miso` option.

-** CAUTION **
-*There appears to be a bug.
-More information is in the Counterexample subdirectory.
-The relevant input is counterexample.txt.*

-Input to the parity program (from stdin) takes the following format:
+## Usage

+Install the Python library `networkx` (to install: `python -m pip install networkx`).

-(edges come in pairs, so edge 2k-1 and 2k form a pair)
+Run `main.py` with `python` (3.10+), which will read from standard input (stdin) an input with the following format (edges come in pairs, so edge 2k-1 and 2k form a pair):

 ```
         <number of vertices>
         <edge 1 -- two numbers giving the endpoints>